-Put bluntly the BT 8600 is a bit of a let down.
-We had high hopes for the home phone with in-built answering machine and the most advanced call blocking technology available in a set of cordless phones but unfortunately it is let down by poor sound quality and bad menus.
-The Nuisance Call Blocking features based on the trueCall call-blocking device are the phones only saving grace, which requires callers to leave their name with an automated call screener before they’re put through to you.
+The BT 8600 is a home phone with in-built answering machine and the most advanced call blocking technology that's available in a set of cordless phones.
+The Advanced Nuisance Call Blocking features are based on the trueCall call-blocking device, which requires all callers to leave their name with an automated call screener before they're put through to you.
 This, along with customisable settings to decide exactly who gets blocked and how, gives you a more sophisticated level of call blocking than you'd get with most home phones.

 Design & build

 The design is not dissimilar from its predecessor the BT 8500 with the handset featuring a 1.8 inch colour screen and glossy plastic finish.
 The look and feel of the handset is better than cheaper entry-level phones but the clarity of the display and tactile buttons could be better.

 Setting up the BT 8600 is fairly straightforward, however, there is only a Quick Start Guide included with the phone (a full user manual can be downloaded online).
 Unfortunately the menu is quite slow and unresponsive at times and looks and feels very outdated.

 Accessing and setting up the the call blocking features shouldn’t pose too much difficulty and there is now a one-touch call blocking button, which allows you to blacklist numbers from incoming callers that you don’t recognise or know are unwanted.

 The sound quality on the BT 8600 is decidedly average and the volume options might pose a problem for anyone who doesn’t have perfect hearing.
 We tested the call quality landline to landline, and from mobile to landline through the earpiece and on the loudspeaker.
 The clarity is not the worst we’ve experienced but could and should have been better for a phone at this price point and left us quite disappointed.
 On the loudspeaker especially there was noticeable distortion.

 Related: Gigaset S850A Home Phone Review